 The methods described above do not explicitly require the use of Network Segmentation and can be implemented without segmentation in place while still providing an increase to security.
 They can also be used in concert with segmentation to improve efficacy.
 If you already have some level of network segmentation you may opt to additionally segment your vLANs based on department or organizational unit, this can be an effective middle ground between “role-based” and “classification based” network segmentation.

 An example of this would be to provide a separate VLAN for your most critical group, for example, your finance department, and implement software firewalls to effectively isolate this group from the rest of the network.
 This method of network security implementation has the potential to protect these sensitive workstations from various types of threats, including ransomware – if your receptionist opens a malicious file that contains a ransomware payload proper segmentation may protect the finance department if your endpoint security were to fail.

 Memorialization into Policy

 As mentioned, in-depth defense requires the use of Physical, Technical, and Administrative controls used in concert to create an effective security program.
 As you implement new controls, such as 802.1X to effectively lock-out open network ports to unauthorized users, you should be sure to update or create corresponding corporate policies that identify the new control, detail how this should be used (for example Non-Employees are not permitted to have physical access to the LAN without clearance by the IT department), and detail the potential repercussions for a failure to comply with the policy (generally a dedicated sanction policy).

-Network Security can be a complex but highly effective tool to protect yourself from not only insider threats but also as another layer of defense to compliment your endpoint security.
+Network security implementation can be a complex but highly effective tool to protect yourself from not only insider threats but also as another layer of defense to compliment your endpoint security.
 As a bridge between your users and your sensitive data securing the Network is essential to securing your data.
 While this can require some effort and planning to properly implement it is not out of reach for any organization.